kalekundert/stepwise/README.rst

 - Choosing all of the PCR parameters, including volumes for every reagent and a temperatures/times for every thermocycler step.
-Q5 polymerase is used in this example because that is my default, but this can be easily reconfigured.
+Q5 polymerase is used in this example because that is what I order, but it easy to configure other vendors/mixes.
 The annealing temperature and extension times are based on the sequences of the template and the primers.

 - Realizing that both assemblies share the f169 fragment, and so it can be included in a master mix.